Gå til hovedindhold

 Hedebo Embroidery and Women

 The women on the working farms carded and spun wool and flax themselves.
-A village weaver took over the weaving at the beginning of the 19th century.
-The women on the farms sewed and embroidered the linen and clothes for the household from the woven textiles.
-The embroideries illustrated both the woman’s skills and her character.
-The process itself was both liberating, as it was a creative act, and disciplining, as a result of the demands for focus, cleanness, and precision.
+At the beginning of the 19th century, a village weaver took over the weaving.
+The women on the farms sewed and embroidered the linen and clothing for the household from the woven textiles.
+The embroideries reflected both the woman’s skills and her character.
+The process itself was both liberating, as it was a creative act, and disciplining, as it required focus, cleanliness, and precision.

 Indhold